-• CG01 Utilize different historical, sociologic, cultural and/or artistic sources in the creation of audiovisus projects.
+CG01 Utilize different historical, sociologic, cultural and/or artistic sources in the creation of audiovisual projects.
 CG02 Know the different tools and languages of film, to apply them in audiovisual projects CG03 Know the codes of ethics and deontology applicable to the audiovisual industry.
-CG04 Know the different applications of the technological means of audiovisual creation.
-CG05 Understand the concepts of photography, the creation of the film image and audiovisual langua from an artistic and technical perspective.
-CG06 Communicate verbally or in writing the objectives and characteristics of an audiovisual piec Spanish and in a foreign language (level B2 MCERL).
-CG08 Develop critical discourse in the field of audiovisual creation with attention to cultural, social and artistic changes.
-CE01 Understand the history, evolution and contribution of film from the perspective of aesthetic society and ethics.
-CE02 Understand the essentials and specificities of an audiovisual project in its different formats, genre and typologies.
-CE03 CE03 Know the production workflows of the audiovisual industry.
-CE04 Understand filmmaking in an open, multi-directional manner, from the forms and formats that are intrinsically related to the entertainment industry, to more expressive manifestations that explore avant-garde aesthetics and/or auteur philosophies.
+CG04 Know the various applications of the technological resources from the field of audiovisual creation.
+CG05 Understand the concepts of photography, the creation of the film image and audiovisual language from an artistic and technical perspective.
+CG06 Communicate verbally or in writing the objectives and characteristics of an audiovisual piece, in Spanish and in a foreign language (level B2 MCERL).
+CE01 Understand the history, evolution and contribution of film from the perspective of aesthetics, society and ethics.
+CE02 Understand the essentials and specificities of an audiovisual project in its different formats, genres and typologies.
+CE03 Know the production workflows of the audiovisual industry.
+CE04 Understand filmmaking in an open, multi-directional manner, from the forms and formats that an intrinsically related to the entertainment industry, to more expressive manifestations that explore avan garde aesthetics and/or auteur philosophies.
 CE14 Create coherent film discourses that are suited to different genres and languages by means of a logical association of image and sound.
+CE15 Compose images by integrating elements that are filmed and/or generated in postproduction processes.